Trailrunning

 Myth 5: Trail running takes a lot of time and you have to drive somewhere first

 Trail running is one of the most uncomplicated and low-effort sports.
-Even if you have a full day, you can quickly use half an hour to burn off some energy.
-In Tyrol in particular, there are opportunities to run on trails almost everywhere.
+Even if your day is full of commitments, you can quickly use half an hour to burn off some energy and get in those steps.
+Tyrol has a huge range of trail running option.
 Whether in forests, across meadows or on mountains - there are routes with a wide variety of gradients and levels of difficulty.
-The next trail is often closer than you think.
+The nearest trail is often closer than you think.
 A glance outside your front door is often enough to discover suitable trails.
-For additional inspiration, you can use tour apps that offer a variety of suggestions.
+For additional inspiration you can use tour apps that offer a variety of suggestions.

 Even if you live in the city centre or have already tried out all the well-known routes in the area, you can easily find new options.
 You can reach the starting point of a new trail within a few minutes by bike to begin another adventure.
 Trail running is flexible and doesn't require complicated planning - which is exactly what makes it so attractive.